 Sour keys are low-fat, sugar-laden, key-shaped candies with a strong sour flavor and a soft, yielding texture.
-They come in different sizes that determine their calorie content.
+They're similar to the popular peach and green apple rings, though they aren't as widely available.
+These keys come in different sizes that determine their calorie content.

 Video of the Day

 On average, some calorie trackers report that a small sour candy has just over 18 calories.
 With a serving size set to 11 pieces, you're looking at 130 calories of almost pure sugar.